open-policy-agent/opa/docs/docs/policy-language.md

 :::info Non-ground values
 A "non-ground value" is a value that contains variables - like `{"foo": y}` where `y` is a variable that gets bound during evaluation.
-This is the opposite of a "ground value" which contains no variables.
-For a formal definition, see [ground term](https://en.wikipedia.org/wiki/Ground_expression#ground_term).
+This is the opposite of a <GlossaryTooltip term="ground-value">"ground value"</GlossaryTooltip> which contains no variables.
+For a formal definition, see
+[ground term](https://en.wikipedia.org/wiki/Ground_expression#ground_term).
 :::